Start Blogging 101 is supported by its readers. If you purchase through a link on my site, I may earn a commission. Learn more

 First of all, before we can activate Cloudflare full-page caching in the SG optimizer, we first have to activate the Cloudflare CDN directly through SiteGround.

 I want to repeat myself from before.
 If you already are using ‘www‘ in your domain name (www.mywebsite.com), then you can set up the Cloudflare integration through SiteGround.
-If you are using a naked domain without ‘www‘ such as this site (startblogging101.com), then do NOT set up Cloudflare through SiteGround because you will be forced to switch to the ‘www‘ version which can have a very negative effect on SEO.
+If you are using a naked domain without ‘www‘ such as this site (startblogging101.com), then do NOT set up Cloudflare through SiteGround because you will be forced to switch to the ‘www‘ version which can have a very negative effect on SEO when your site switches over and it’ll take some time to recover.
 If you’re using a naked domain, you can still set up Cloudflare manually and use Cloudflare Full Page Caching through the SG Optimizer.

 In order to do this, sign into SiteGround and go to Site Tools > Speed > Cloudflare and click the Set Up button to get started.